 Kubernetes#

-Lithops with kubernetes as serverless compute backend.
+Lithops with Kubernetes as serverless compute backend.

 Installation#

-Install kubernetes backend dependencies:
+Install Kubernetes backend dependencies:

 python3 -m pip install lithops[kubernetes]